We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Psychology Today’s local support search engine can help you find groups led by a medical professional.
 In addition, you can ask your physician or call local universities, hospitals, or clinics for a referral.
 Many of these support groups may also have a virtual option.

 Another option that doesn’t require in-person meetings involves online support forums.
 Most forums offer a safe place for members to share stories as well as diet and exercise plans, plus seek motivation.

 Keep in mind, though, that many of the people on these forums aren’t medical professionals and may offer you inaccurate advice.
 Always check with a doctor before starting a new diet plan or exercise program.

 Weight loss apps are incredibly useful.
 They can help you track your calorie intake and exercise.
 Many of them also offer support in the form of social media connections and chat rooms.

-Once you purchase a Fitbit sensor, you can connect with other friends and family who also have a Fitbit.
+The app for the wearable fitness sensor Fitbit also has strong community features.
+Once you purchase a Fitbit watch, you can connect with other friends and family who also have a Fitbit.
 You can participate in challenges with them and even find a local challenge with people you don’t know.